jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 <!-- This showcase demonstrates three manet routing protocols with three example simulations, using a reactive (aodv), a proactive (dsdv), and a location based (gpsr) routing protocol. -->

-This showcase demonstrates the configuration, operation and comparison of three manet routing protocols with three example simulations, using a reactive (aodv), a proactive (dsdv), and a location based (gpsr) routing protocol.
+This showcase demonstrates the configuration and operation of three manet routing protocols with three example simulations, using a reactive (aodv), a proactive (dsdv), and a location based (gpsr) routing protocol.

 <!-- INET contains various routing protocols for simulating mobile adhoc networks (manets).
 Routing protocols for manets often fall into
 on of two major categories: proactive and reactive.
 This showcase demonstrates